Souley Abdoulaye: Under Maïnassara

 Ibrahim Baré Maïnassara seized power in a military coup in January 1996, ousting Ousmane.
-On August 23, 1996, Abdoulaye was named Minister of Transport in a government headed by Prime Minister Boukary Adji and appointed by President Maïnassara.
+On 23 August 1996, Abdoulaye was named Minister of Transport in a government headed by Prime Minister Boukary Adji and appointed by President Maïnassara.
 In joining the government under Maïnassara, Abdoulaye split from the CDS.
 After over a year as Minister of Transport, he was moved to the post of Minister of the Interior in the government of Prime Minister Ibrahim Hassane Mayaki on 1 December 1997.

 As Interior Minister, Abdoulaye was the public face of the security forces.
 He was widely criticized when, on 20 August 1998, he had Bory Seyni, the editor of Le Democrate independent paper, arrested, following the paper's accusation that the Interior Minister had benefited from the sale of government wheat supplies.
 According to Seyni and observers in the government offices, the journalist was brought handcuffed to Abdoulaye, where the minister beat him severely with a leather crop.
 According to Seyni, it was only the physical intervention of several Ministry employees which stopped the beating.
-At the same time, Abdoulaye ordered increasingly severe measures against opposition parties, culminating in the arrest of four senior party leaders in April 1998, including former Prime Minister Hama Amadou, following a series of protests in Zinder.
+At the same time, Abdoulaye ordered increasingly severe measures against opposition parties, culminating in the arrest of four senior party leaders in April 1998, including former prime minister Hama Amadou, following a series of protests in Zinder.
 He had also previously garnered international attention by accusing the governments of the United States, Denmark and Canada of plotting with opposition parties.

 After Maïnassara

-When Maïnassara was assassinated by the army on 9 April 1999, Souley Abdoulaye lost his position in the government and found himself in the political wilderness.
+When Maïnassara, who had come to power in a 1996 military coup, was assassinated by the army on 9 April 1999, Souley Abdoulaye lost his position in the government and found himself in the political wilderness.
 All of Maïnassara's ministers, Abdoulaye included, were banned from leaving Niamey and were to be investigated for crimes under the previous regime.
 Abdoulaye was briefly arrested in May 1999, but released without charge.
 A member of the Rally for Democracy and Progress (RDP-Jama'a), which had been established as the ruling party under Maïnassara, Abdoulaye was arrested again in August 1999 and questioned by the government about purported vote rigging in the February 1999 local elections in the town of Tahoua.
 He was again released without charge, but did not return to the National Assembly in the 1999 or 2004 elections.